Rethinking Reward Models for Multi-Domain Test-Time Scaling: Background and Related Work

 We condition on $x_{1:T^\prime}$ rather than the full input $x$ for training~\citep{thinkprm}, since the model $p_{\GenPRM}$ is prompted to stop verification once it reaches the first incorrect step, analogous to the data-generation process (\Cref{prompt:prm_style_user}).
 At test time, consistent with \Cref{eq:genorm_test,eq:genorm_token_prob}, we approximate $f$ in \Cref{eq:problem_formulation} by sampling from $p_\GenPRM$ and computing the normalized probability of a positive final verdict:

 where $v_{1:L^+}^{(i)}\overset{\text{i.i.d.}}{\sim} p_\GenPRM(\cdot\mid x)$ and we now condition on the full input $x$ at test time~\citep{thinkprm}.
-Byeond \citet{thinkprm}, \citet{zhao2025genprm} also proposed a \GenPRM with code verification and more advanced training; however, it does not directly extend to multi-domain data (\eg, legal or medical domains), so we follow the approach of \citet{thinkprm} in this work.
+Recent work has proposed more advanced \GenPRM architectures to improve generalization and mitigate evaluation artifacts, such as incorporating code verification~\citep{zhao2025genprm} or reasoning-driven generative evaluations~\citep{she2025rprm}.
+However, these methods are primarily optimized for the math domain and do not directly extend to multi-domain data (\eg, legal or medical domains).
+Therefore, we follow the approach of \citet{thinkprm} in this work.